bodias/machine-learning/projects/capstone/capstone_report_template.md

 ![Top features correlated - histogram](home_credit/images/top_corr_dist.png)

-We can se above that there are some binary and continous features.
+We can see above that there are some binary and continuous features.
 The feature "DAYS_BIRTH" caught my attention because of its maximum value (-25229), but it turns out that it's 69 years in days, which is a valid number.

 ### Algorithms and Techniques